dr-jam/GamePlatforms/GamePitches.md

 Game pitches come in a few formats: 1 sentence, 30 second, 2 minute, and ~10 minute visual presentations.
 The goal of a game pitch is to communicate the novel, exciting, and desirable aspects of your game design vision to particular audience.
-Basically, your task si to effectively commmunicate a value proposition.
+Basically, your task is to effectively commmunicate a value proposition.
 Often, these audiences are producers, funders, juries, or some other people who are looking to find the best of many pitches.

 ## Key Features of a Good Pitch